How do I stop Chrome Remote Desktop from going offline?

 Solution 2.
 Disable the PIN feature

-Chrome Remote Desktop allows you to connect other devices to the local computer through the PIN feature, but this function may cause connection problems.
+Chrome Remote Desktop can performs unattended remote access through the PIN feature, but this function may cause connection problems.
 Thus, disabling this function and removing the device may help you solve the Chrome Remote Desktop goes offline problem.

 Step 5.
 Set the name of the DWORD to RemoteAccessHostAllowClientPairing.